Oblivion (roller coaster): History

 As part of the ride's promotional advertising, Oblivion was marketed as an experience that tests the "mind and body", broken down into four stages: "physical trauma, psychological breakdown, the schizophrenic sequence, and finally chaos".
-Oblivion's opening was accompanied by a large promotional campaign, including appearances on Blue Peter, news channels, and Corn Flakes cereal box packets.
+Oblivion opened to the public on 14 March 1998.
+Oblivion's opening was accompanied by a promotional campaign which included appearances on Blue Peter, news channels, and Corn Flakes cereal box packets.
 Prior to its opening, memorabilia including its own brand of deodorant was available to purchase.

-Oblivion would be themed as a secretive facility (a theme previously considered for the cancelled Secret Weapon pipeline coaster), with the surrounding Fantasy Land area redesigned as 'X-Sector' accordingly.
+Oblivion was themed as a secretive facility, with the surrounding Fantasy Land area redesigned as 'X-Sector' accordingly.
+This theme was previously considered for a planned pipeline coaster codenamed "Secret Weapon", which was later cancelled.
 The only attraction retained in the area was the Black Hole roller coaster, which was externally redesigned to suit the new theme.
 Alton Towers moved and rethemed two existing rides from other areas of the park to open with X-Sector, Energizer and Enterprise.

 For a brief period in April 2011, the ride was sponsored by Fanta.
 However, much of the branding was removed after only a few months "following numerous complaints about the obtrusive nature of the brand".

 On 8 May 2012, a reportedly suicidal 20-year-old man climbed over tall safety fencing and managed to access the underground ride area.
 He reportedly entered via the tunnel exit portal and walked underground, emerging on a ledge around the entrance portal.
 Neither he nor any guests on the ride were harmed.
 He was arrested for a public order offence and the ride returned to normal operation the following day.